WICG/raw-clipboard-access/explainer.md

 Arrays clearly specify ordering regardless of the data in the array, and could more explicitly express the ordering of Clipboard Representations written to the clipboard.
 An array of pairs (2-object arrays) could very explicitly specify the (1) order of clipboard items, of (2) string key types and value blob data.
 Raw Clipboard Access could therefore use a new `RawClipboardItem` type, with array pairs, to specify ordering of writing to the system clipboard, instead of using `ClipboardItem`.
 This also means that integer keys could be supported.

 This was decided against to simplify and minimize the API surface, by avoiding creating yet another Clipboard-specific object, which would only be used for Raw Clipboard.
 Additionally, no clipboard types supported by Windows and MacOS should parse directly to an integer anyways.
 Therefore, the potential use case is extremely limited, and would dramatically increase the complexity with minimal gain.

+### Alternative: Restrict raw clipboard access to "partner" native/web applications

+After some discussion with Webkit, a proposed alternative was to allow only "partner" sites, for example native and web applications with the same source origin, to have raw clipboard access.
+This was decided against for this explainer as it would break the compatibility requirements for Raw Clipboard Access, but may be a viable reduced implementation for user agents concerned about the full described API that may satisfy some common use-cases.

 ## Permissions